Suggested searches

-One flower gets all the attention when Cupid comes swooping about, but there are all sorts of beautiful romantic blooms perfect for sharing your love on Valentine’s Day, and they deserve some attention too.
+One flower gets all the attention when Cupid comes swooping about (looking at you red rose), but there are all sorts of beautiful romantic blooms perfect for sharing your love on Valentine’s Day, and they deserve some attention too.
 In this post we’ll run through some of our faves and what they mean, so you can choose the perfect bunch for your special someone.

 2. Carnations